rzieber/3D-PAWS_Data_Processing_Tools/file_reformatters/README.md

 # Overview
 * json_to_df.py - A reformatter that converts data from JSON into a dataframe.
-* tsv_standardizer.py - A reformatter that converts data from column-aligned TSV structure (Joey's format) and homogenizes the tab spacing between variables s.t. it may be read into a dataframe.
+* tsv_standardizer.py - A reformatter that converts data from column-aligned TSV structure (Joey's format) and homogenizes the tab spacing between variables such that it may be read into a dataframe.

 Any scripts not listed here are not ready for use.